tinykian7/Steam-Tools-Game-Finder/README.md

 This finds the Steam App ID of the game you enter then converts it into Lua & Manifest files you can use for SteamTools.

+If the website shows error 404, it mean the game is NOT supported by this tool.

 Still in development so bugs are expected!
 (Report issues to the github)

 When typing the game name, try enter it as best as you can.